dwatson62/todo_challenge/README.md

 ## Still to complete/refactor

 - [ ] Add filters for the todo list
 - [ ] Setup travis.yml correctly.
-So far it runs the karma tests but not protractor
+So far it can only run the karma tests